Program Highlights

 3. An understanding of the historic and global context of events and achievements over time as treated in subjects such as history, the arts and the humanities.
 Mastery of a considerable body of knowledge in one subject area or a group of related subjects.

-The B.A. in individualized studies is offered by the Maxwell Becton College of Arts and Sciences, at the Vancouver Campus, British Columbia, Canada.
+The B.A. in Individualized Studies is offered by the Maxwell Becton College of Arts and Sciences, at the Vancouver Campus, British Columbia, Canada.

 BAIS Graduation Requirements